 This park is an amazingly ideal place to go for Wildlife Safari and jungle Safari riding on the great Asiatic elephant searching the majestic Royal Bengal tiger and one-horned rhinoceros roaming freely.

 The giant gharial and marsh mugger crocodiles basking in the sun on the sandy banks are amazing to watch.
-The breeding centers of the elephants and the gharials are other attractions of the park which is also the best way to educate the children about those animals and their life-cycle.
+The breeding centres of the elephants and the gharials are other attractions of the park which is also the best way to educate the children about those animals and their life cycle.

 Visiting Tharu village adds extra charm to your trip because of their warm hospitality and respect in their traditional mud and stone houses, in the evening.